Sleep Hygiene

 Just like eating sweet or salty

-few days, you gain peace.
+few days, the compulsive cravings disappear and you gain peace.

 Not scrolling social media or

-overstimulating myself makes me bored and eventually makes me want to read
+overstimulating myself makes me bored, but it eventually makes me want to read a book, which is the best thing I can be doing.

-You should spend a day weekly
+We should spend a day weekly

 without any cellphone, app, or streaming use.

-You should spend 24 hours fasting
+We should spend 24 hours fasting

 every week.

-lifting, hard work, fasting, and cold plunges that deplete, but then replenish
+Do hard things like meditation, weight lifting, hard work, fasting, and cold plunges that deplete, but then replenish dopamine to healthy levels.

 Non-searching, nondependent,